ipfs/js-ipfs-repo/README.md

 ### Migrations

-When there is a new repo migration and the version of repo is increased, don't forget to propagate the changes into the test repo (`test/test-repo`).
+When there is a new repo migration and the version of the repo is increased, don't forget to propagate the changes into the test repo (`test/test-repo`).

 **For tools that run mainly in the browser environment, be aware that disabling automatic